cite-architecture/CitableCorpus.jl/docs/src/corpus.md

 # Citable nodes and corpora

-## Citable nodes
+## Citable passages

 A `CitableNode` has two members: a URN, and a string of text.
-You can apply all the functions of the `CitableText` module to its URN.
+You can apply all of the `CitableText` module's functions for working with URNs to the `CitableNode`'s URN.

 ```jldoctest corpus
 using CitableCorpus